pioneerdotai/memory/README.md

 ## Why Video Frames?

-Memvid borrows ideas from video encoding — not to store video, but to store **memory as an append-only sequence of frames**.
+Memvid draws inspiration from video encoding, not to store video, but to **organize AI memory as an append-only, ultra-efficient sequence of Smart Frames.**

+A Smart Frame is an immutable unit that stores content along with timestamps, checksums and basic metadata.
-Each frame contains content plus metadata, timestamps, and checksums.
-Frames are grouped into segments for efficient compression, indexing, and parallel access.
+Frames are grouped in a way that allows efficient compression, indexing, and parallel reads.

 This frame-based design enables:

-- Append-only writes that never corrupt existing data
+- Append-only writes without modifying or corrupting existing data
-- Time-travel queries over historical memory states
+- Queries over past memory states
-- Timeline-style browsing of knowledge evolution
+- Timeline-style inspection of how knowledge evolves
-- Crash safety via committed, immutable frames
+- Crash safety through committed, immutable frames
-- Efficient compression using proven video techniques
+- Efficient compression using techniques adapted from video encoding

-The result is a **single `.mv2` file** that behaves like a rewindable memory timeline for AI systems.
+The result is a single file that behaves like a rewindable memory timeline for AI systems.

 ---